What We Do

 - Sharing resources with local chapters

 - Ensuring all local chapters are active

 Sid King – Chair (2023)

-Sid King is a Meteorologist and Lead Forecaster at the National Weather Service, where he has helped provide forecast, warning, and decision support services for the progressive and high-profile Atlanta forecast office since 2016.
-Sid is also a highly active member of the Metro Atlanta AMS/NWA chapter, serving on the officer team for three years, including a term as President in the 2020 calendar year.
-Before starting an NWS career, he gained experience and perspective on environmental topics while working as a project assistant for Allen Engineering and Science from 2013 until 2015.
+Sid King is a Lead Meteorologist at the National Weather Service, where he has helped provide forecast, warning, and decision support services for the progressive and high-profile Atlanta forecast office since 2016.
+Sid is also a highly active member of the Metro Atlanta AMS/NWA chapter, serving on the officer team for three years before joining LCAC, including a term as President in the 2020 calendar year.
+Before starting an NWS career, he gained experience and perspective on environmental topics while working as a technician and project assistant for Allen Engineering and Science from 2013 until 2015.
 He obtained a B.S. in Meteorology from the University of South Alabama in 2012 and an M.S. in Meteorology from Florida State University in 2016.
-Throughout his career and his education, Sid has always sought to engage with the community through outreach and public education and is looking forward to continuing that work as the LCAC chair-elect.
+Throughout his career, Sid has always been passionate about providing guidance to help enable others in the weather community to succeed and thrive, and seeks engage with the community-at-large through outreach and public education.
+He is excited to continue that work in 2023 as the LCAC Chair.

 Benjamin Bacon – Member (Term 2021-2024)